hijarian/DB-sandbox/DatabaseTests.md

     cat "$MONGODB_DIR/mongodb.pid" | xargs kill ; rm "$MONGODB_DIR/mongob.pid"

 Essentially we are feeding the `kill` command with the contents of pidfile and removing it afterwards.

+# Bash scripts to automate the sandbox starting and stopping

+There is a [GitHub repository with the example scripts](https://github.com/hijarian/DB-sandbox) nicely laid out along with the comments.

+There are three scripts:

+*   `db_sandbox_properties.sh`: this is the all variable parameters you need to properly setup the sandboxes.
+*   `db_sandbox_start.sh`: this script you run before your test suite.

+    It was updated with the command to copy the tables schema from source MySQL instance to sandbox MySQL instance, so, if you have an accessible up-to-date MySQL instance with the schema for your tests, this script will copy schema to sandbox so you will have a DB ready to accept test cases.

+    NOTE that you will need the sudo rights for your unprivileged user to successfully mount the ramdisk.
+    If you do not have them, you can hack the `mount` command in any way you see sufficient to successfully mount the ramdisk.

+* `db_sandbox_stop.sh`: this script you run when you don't need the sandbox anymore.
+It'll stop both MySQL and MongoDB and unmount the ramdisk (note that you'll need the sudo rights for this, too).